Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Control Approach

 Our barrier functions will then take the form,

 where $\epsilon_j > 0$ is a parameter to specify the distance from contact that the safety constraint should be enforced.
-This is a function of relative degree two.
-Indeed, most functions based on the kinematics of robots with dynamics of the form (\ref{eq:dyanmics}) will be relative degree two.
-Therefore, to get the remaining quantities that are necessary for the CBF, we must find the Jacobian of these functions and the time derivatives of those Jacobians.
-The Jacobians are simply
+To calculate our CBF (\ref{eq:barrier}), we also need to calculate the Jacobian of (\ref{eq:b}), which in this case is simply

 We omit inclusion of the explicit solution of the Jacobians due to their length, but they are easily calculated using a symbolic computing package.
 The time derivatives of the Jacobians, $\dot J_j$, are similarly calculated.
-We can then form matrices by stacking the safety constraints and their Jacobians, $b(q) = [b_1, ..., b_N]^T$, $J(q) = [J_1, ..., J_N]^T$, $\dot J(q) = [\dot J_1, ..., \dot J_N]^T$, where $N$ is the number of constraints.
+We can then form matrices by stacking the safety constraints and their Jacobians, $b(\bm q) = [b_1, ..., b_N]^T$, $J(\bm q) = [J_1, ..., J_N]^T$, $\dot J(\bm q) = [\dot J_1, ..., \dot J_N]^T$, where $N$ is the number of constraints.
 Note that $b$, $J$, and $\dot J$ all have limits that are well defined as $\theta \rightarrow 0$ (straight configuration).
-Finally, by choosing both class $\mathcal{K}$ functions (the relative degree of the safety constraint is two) in (\ref{eqn:functions}) as linear functions with constant coefficient $p> 0$, the HOCBF constraints corresponding to (\ref{eqn:constraint}) are
+Along with the dynamic quantities from (\ref{eq:dyanmics}), we now have everything we need to calculate our CBF according to (\ref{eq:barrier}).
+All that is left is to encapsulate our nominal controller and CBF into a quadratic program as follows: